VipeCloud/vipecloud_api/README.md

 -------------
 If you are migrating from another email sending provider and more email templates than you can manually transfer over, you can import them using the /email_templates endpoint.

-**Important Note About Enabling HTML Builder**.
-All VipeCloud emails can be edited as HTML in our standard rich text editor.
-We also support an "HTML Builder" which is a drag and drop interface for creating beautiful, newsletter-like email templates.
-Our HTML Builder is powered by [Stripo](https://www.stripo.email).
-In order to enable the HTML Builder for an imported email template, your HTML **MUST** be formatted per the [Stripo requirements listed here](https://stripo.email/blog/advanced-option-email-templates-adaptation-stripo-builder/).

-If you enable the HTML Builder you will also need to include the CSS of your Stripo formatted email.
-If you don't have a separate CSS file, their [blank template here](https://github.com/ardas/stripo-plugin/blob/master/Public-Templates/Basic-Templates/Empty-Template/Empty-Template.css) will most likely work.

 ```
 POST /email_templates
 ```